 Precautions while using Ultracet

 If you use other over the counter products or other drugs at the same time, the effects of the Ultracet may change.
-This may increase your risk for side-effects or cause your drug not to work properly.
+This may increase your risk factors for side-effects or cause your drug not to work properly.
 Tell your physician about all the medicines, vitamins, and herbal supplements you are using, so that your physician can help you prevent or manage drug interactions.
 Some health conditions may make you more susceptible to the side-effects of the drug.
 Take as directed by your physician or follow the direction printed on the product insert.
 Dosage is based on your condition.
 Tell your physician if your condition persists or worsens.
 Essential counseling points are listed below:

 - Avoid using Ultracet if you are allergic to it